mationai/mation-spec/README.md

 # Mation - Readable Configuration Specification Format for Automation and Task Runners

+(Grammar subject to change before v1.0)

 ## Highlight

-Mation is a simple, readable Structured Configuration Format designed to specify how to run automations and code generations.
-The main design goal is to be easy to read, write, and flexible.
-Its initial focus was to be a generic DSL for describing the model and transitions for animation generation.
-However, the goal has always been to be simple yet powerful and flexible engough to become the standard for its intended use case and well suited for common configuration needs.
+Mation is a simple, readable Structured Configuration Format designed to specify how to configure and call functions for automations and code generations.
+The best way to describe it is the human readable spec to your DSL, API and mapping interface logic.

+The goal is to be simple yet powerful and flexible engough to become the standard for its intended use case and well suited for common configuration needs.
-### What It Is and Is Not

-Mation is easy to read and write DSL standard to generate JSON or other configuration formats, or for developers to write interfaces to consume it directly (having a formal grammar will definitely help in that).
-Thus, it is not an ideal choice for data exchange, or if you already have a system of generating the configuration files and making changes to that is not a good investment of your time.

 ### Documentation for Configuration

+Documentation is a core concept in Mation.

 For certain applications, documentation may be of much greater importance than code documentation.
 Yet comments inside a common configuration file such as JSON is illegal.
 Yes, you can hack it by adding a "_note" field to it, but this hurdle sets the percedence for developers to either not think about documentation or do so in other places where it is not readily accessible when viewing the configuration.
 Other configuration formats allows comments, but it is still not good enough.
 Documentation is not just text.
 Good documentation requires sectioning and styling the text to give it meaning and importance.
 Thus the ability to include Markdown sections is crucial.
 With it, you can have literal programming within configuration files.